mmx1/sslScanGo/README.md

     go get github.com/mmx1/sslScanGo

-to fetch the source and its dependencies, then build with
+to fetch the source and its dependencies.

-    go install github.com/mmx1/sslScanGo

 And run:

     $GOPATH/bin/sslScanGo

+The default for sslScanGo is to run the scanner on the entire top-1m.csv file.

 Run the database conversion with:
     $GOPATH/bin/sslScanGo -populate